 UTG 3 BugBuster Scope

 This scope has some strong points such as durability.
-The bug buster scope is one of the most compact for AR 10.
+The bug buster scope is one of the most compacts for AR 10.
 Some of its features include.

-- The elements that go into the building of this scope are high quality.
+- The elements that go into the building of this scope are of high quality.

 - Has eye relief that is accommodating.